 Some scheduling guidelines, including the Naval Facilities Engineering Command (NAVFAC) checklist, call for separate labeled milestones for the projected completion date and CCD.
 In this way, the CCD is listed in the schedule as a separate line item.
 And it is another way to monitor the CCD in relation to the plan, and receive warning when the forecasted completion date misses the CCD.

-This article demonstrates one milestone line item way in Microsoft Project to track a project’s CCD in relation to the forecasted project completion date.
+This article demonstrates one milestone line item way in Microsoft Project to track a project’s Contract Completion Dates in relation to the forecasted project completion date.

 Our demonstration project is displayed in Figure 1.